CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

             data_result(k)=f(data(k,:));
         end

 - Do not use global variables: these can have nasty and unpredictable side effects.
-In other words: use functions really as *functions*, where the output should depend on the input only (with the exception of the state of the random number generator).
+In almost all cases it is preferable that output of a function should depend on the input only; there are some exceptions, such as :ref:`cosmo_warning` which by default shows each warning only once.
+If necessary (e.g. for caching), use persistent variables.

 - Avoid long expressions with many nested parentheses; rather use multiple lines in which variables (with informative names) are assigned in succession.
 Although this carries a minor speed penalty in Matlab, it improves readability.